bridgecrewio/aws-modernization-workshop-bridgecrew/content/5_getting_started/_index.md

 - An insight into what happens if you don’t add infrastructure security to your pipeline because it’s always fun to break things!

 ## Prerequisites
-- A basic understanding of git and github.com
+- A basic understanding of git and github.com.
-- An understanding of the role CI/CD pipelines play in a development lifecycle
+- An understanding of the role CI/CD pipelines play in a development lifecycle.
 - Familiarity with AWS core concepts, such as IAM, regions, UI, CLI and API's.
-- Todo
+- The AWS command line installed on your machine, `aws --version`
+- An AWS account in which you will create an AWS Codebuild and AWS Codepipeline temporary environment.

+You can test the current credentials cofigured for your local aws cli with the `aws sts get-caller-identity` command.

 {{% notice warning %}}
 <p style='text-align: left;'>